 Do not resuscitate (DNR)/do not intubate (DNI) orders.
 These tell the doctors not to place the patient on a machine to help them breathe by inserting a tube down the patient’s windpipe.

 Mechanical ventilator.
-This is a machine used to help people breathe when they are unable to breathe sufficiently on their own.
-Patients are placed on a ventilator (sometimes called a respirator), which puts air in their lungs.
+This is a machine used to help people breathe when they are unable to breathe enough on their own.
+This is sometimes called a respirator.
 A tube is inserted into the mouth and placed down the windpipe.
-Mechanical ventilation is often used for a few days to a few weeks in order to help people breathe during a serious illness.
 Being placed on a ventilator can help people with acute or some chronic, stable conditions.

 Artificial nutrition and hydration (food and water through a tube).
-Artificial nutrition and hydration replaces ordinary food and liquid intake when a patient is no longer able to swallow.
+Artificial nutrition and hydration replaces ordinary food and liquid when a patient is no longer able to swallow.
 A tube is placed directly into the nose, stomach, the upper intestine or a vein.
-Artificial nutrition and hydration can save a life if used until the body can heal itself.
+This can save a life if used until the body can heal itself.
 When given for long-term use to end-stage patients, it cannot reverse the course of a disease.